 “That was when we shifted to this idea of a content platform,” Kane said.
 Now he just had to figure out how to do it.

 So ends Part 1 of our tale of black belt Jimmy Kane and his quest to build a successful content platform in the age of streaming piracy.
-Be sure to check back with our blog on December 10th, when we release Part 2, “Easy to Use = Hard to Make.”
+Click here for Part 2, “Easy to Use = Hard to Make.”